loomio/loomio-docs/en/src/user_manual/polls/intro_to_decisions/index.md

 ![](proposal_example.png)

-## All poll types have a similar structure
+## All proposals and polls have a similar structure

-As you start using polls, you will notice the poll setup, running and closing follow a similar pattern:
+As you start using proposals and polls, you will notice the setup, running and closing follow a similar pattern:

-**Set up poll:**
+**Set up proposal or poll:**
-- Give the poll a title
+- Give it a title
 - Assign a category tag
 - Describe the poll question, and how you want people to vote
 - Configure poll options